-Conflict can arise in many circumstances, including in the workplace.
-To successfully resolve conflicts, you’ll often need to read both verbal and non-verbal communication cues, remain calm and control your own emotions, and work to understand the position of the conflicting parties.
+Conflict is a disagreement or argument that can arise in various circumstances and settings, including in the workplace.
+Conflicts are a normal part of healthy relationships and work environments, so it’s important to understand how to navigate and resolve them.
+To successfully resolve conflicts, you’ll often need to read both verbal and nonverbal communication cues, remain calm and control your own emotions, and work to understand the position of the conflicting parties.

-In this article, we’ll give examples of conflict resolution skills, steps you can take to resolve conflict, and examples of conflict resolution skills.
+In this article, we offer conflict resolution skills, steps to resolve conflict and examples of conflicts that can arise in the workplace.

 What is conflict resolution?